How NBA Players' Advice Spurred Store Manager to Resurrect Pro Hoops Career

 "Basketball just kept happening for me," Session said about his early basketball life.
 "It wasn't even something that I was trying to do.
 I just kept following it and ...
 I've had coaches that believed in me.
 It's amazing how far you can go when they believe in you."

 He teamed up at Weber State with future Portland Trail Blazers star Damian Lillard and averaged 10.2 points, 5.8 rebounds and 2.7 assists to go with 55 steals and 28 blocks in 31 games.
-That team advanced to the Big Sky Conference tournament championship game, and Session was named the conference Newcomer of the Year.
+That team advanced to the Big Sky Conference tournament championship game, and Session was named the conference's Newcomer of the Year.
 It seemed like he was poised for bigger and better things.
 But that didn't happen.

 "I was just young and dumb then, and I wasn't ready for that opportunity, to be honest," Session said about why he decided to leave Weber State after one season.
 "I was pampered sometimes, ruining my mindset.
 There were times at Weber I might not have it in practice and the coaches would call me out on it.
 I was young and didn't know how to take it.
 I was just immature. ...
 That's why I didn't end up staying that second year."